vishruthi-cv/Splitify-/README.md

 Instructions:

 STEP 1: get started:
-   get started by pressing go on the homepage which takes you to the next page.
+   get started by pressing 'get started' on the homepage which takes you to the next page.

-STEP 2: Tag your squad!:
+STEP 2: Tag your squad! :

    <img width="1460" height="838" alt="Screenshot 2026-01-28 at 9 57 27 PM" src="https://github.com/user-attachments/assets/3c4ded9f-f6b1-4146-bcb5-82cb2333c282" />

    give your trip a name and add an appropriate trip name.